yogeesp/yogeesp/README.md

 - 👋 Hi, I’m @yogeesp
-- I’m interested in open source projects .
+- I’m interested in contributing to open source projects .
-- 🌱 I’m currently learning ...

--I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 kaleido484/kaleido484 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.